Spanish protectorate in Morocco: Spanish Civil War

-The Spanish Civil War started in 1936 with the partially successful coup against the Republican Government, which began in Spanish Morocco by an uprising of the Spanish Army of Africa stationed there, although within a day uprisings in Spain itself broke out.
+The Spanish Civil War started in 1936 with the partially successful coup against the Republican Government, which began in Spanish Morocco in Llano Amarillo (Issaguen) by an uprising of the Spanish Army of Africa stationed there, although within a day uprisings in Spain itself broke out.
 This force, which included a considerable number of Moroccan troops (regulares), was under the command of Francisco Franco (who spent much time in Morocco) and became the core of the Spanish Nationalist Army.
 The Communist Party of Spain and Workers' Party of Marxist Unification (POUM), advocated anti-colonial policies, and pressured the Republican government to support the independence of Spanish Morocco, intending to create a rebellion at Franco's back and cause disaffection among his Moroccan troops.
 The government – then led by the Spanish Socialist Workers' Party (PSOE) — rejected that course of action as it would have likely resulted in conflict with France, the colonial ruler of the other portion of Morocco.

 Because the locally recruited Muslim regulares had been among Franco's most effective troops, the protectorate enjoyed more political freedom and autonomy than Francoist Spain-proper after Franco's victory.
 The area held competing political parties and a Moroccan nationalist press, which often criticized the Spanish government.